musicalglass/KAOS/KAOS_Horizons_CHS/README.md

 - It explains why error-handling became mythology
 - It shows how systems can limp along for decades powered by belief alone
 - It works — despite being conceptually upside-down
-- It is referred to in countless ancient technical manuals and developer forums as the state of the art **only known truth**.
+- It is referred to in countless ancient technical manuals and developer forums as the state of the art **only known truth**
+- It **runs on older digital hard drives**

 This codebase is therefore classified as: